d-carrigg/SlackNetBlockBuilder/docs/add-set-remove.md

 ## Add<T> Method

-The `Add<T>` method allows you to add any block type directly to the builder with custom configuration.
+The `Add<T>` method allows you to add any block type directly to the builder.

 ### Syntax
 ```csharp